 Court Records are considered public records, so they are accessible to anyone who requests them.
 Court Records include a case file that includes a docket and all documents filed in the case.
 You can access court records on the internet, or at the clerk’s office of the court in the county where the case was filed.

 Each state keeps a record of people’s criminal past.
 These state databases are all linked so you are able to track criminal backgrounds from other states.
-Go to county courthouse and inquire, or check the website.
+Go to county courthouse and inquire in person, or you can check the website.
 It helps to know which county the crime occurred in, and if the crime was in a different state entirely, you might have to pay a fee for a more complete search.

 A criminal history search you will find out if a person has ever been arrested, charged or convicted for any of the following crimes: